simme/services_oop/README_NEW.markdown

 How it works
 ------------
-By using reflection, services_oop can inspect your class and its comments by using the data it finds it constructs a resource for you.
+By using reflection, services_oop can inspect your class and its comments.
+By using the data it finds it constructs a resource for you.

 You do not need to worry about performance, this stuff is cached pretty hard.